FirelyTeam/firely-docs-forge/OldReleaseNotes.rst

 * You now log in to Simplifier.net when you start Forge.
 The separate logins for import/export from/to Simplifier.net are removed.
 * Incompatible packages are omitted from the package result list.
-Package versions implementing a FHIR version not supported by Forge can not be added anymore.
+Package versions implementing a FHIR version not supported by Forge cannot be added anymore.
 * A package search without results now clears the result list.
 * Clickthrough on resource warnings (bottom pane) is restored.